gomfunkel/node-mailchimp/README.md

  * `version` The API version to use (1.1, 1.2 or 1.3).
 Defaults to 1.3.
  * `secure` Whether or not to use secure connections over HTTPS (true/false).
 Defaults to false.
+ * `userAgent` Custom User-Agent description to use in the request header.

 The callback function for each API method gets one argument, an object with all information retrieved or an error message if an error occurred.